Catholic Prayer For Opening A Meeting

 The Hail Mary is a prayer commonly used in Catholic religious services.
 The prayer is believed to have originated from the Aramaic words “Hail Mary” or “Hajil Maryam”, meaning “blessed is the fruit of thy womb.”
 The prayer is traditionally said before commencing any Christian worship service or before reciting the Lord’s Prayer.
 It is also used as an intercessor for Catholics during times of need.

-READ: Prayer For Pope's Intentions
+READ: Catholic Healing Prayer For The Sick

 Glory Be to the Father